AlbertMadrenys/CPU-Raytracing-Reverb/README.md

 This project uses Unity version 2022.3.12

 Images can be found [here](./images/).
-The executable can be found in [itch.io](https://albertmadrenys.itch.io/cpu-raytracing-reverb).
+The executable can be found on [itch.io](https://albertmadrenys.itch.io/cpu-raytracing-reverb).

 ## License